 If you’re interested in a career as a patient care technician, you may be wondering what the requirements are.
 After all, what does it take to begin a career in this field?

 Individuals enrolled in FTC’s Patient Care Technician Diploma Program will complete 160 hours of practical experience in a real medical setting.
 During this course of study, students are taught how to perform vital tasks such as drawing blood, preparing patients for examination, performing electrocardiography (EKGs) and much more!
-Our PCT program equips students with the tools and resources necessary for success.
+Our Patient Care Technician program equips students with the tools and resources necessary for success.

-After completing the training program, you will then be able to become a certified patient care technician/assistant (CPCT/A) by passing an exam.
+After completing the Patient Care Technician training program, you will then be able to become a certified patient care technician/assistant (CPCT/A) by passing an exam.
 Once you’ve landed a position in this field, you can also expect on-the-job training to take place.

 Preparing for your certification